kgateway-dev/kgateway/docs/content/guides/traffic_management/request_processing/transformations/_index.md

 ##### dynamicMetadataValues
 This attribute can be used to define an [Envoy Dynamic Metadata](https://www.envoyproxy.io/docs/envoy/latest/configuration/advanced/well_known_dynamic_metadata) entry.
 This metadata can be used by other filters in the filter chain to implement custom behavior.

-As an example, the following configuration creates a dynamic metadata entry in the `com.example` namespace with key  `foo` and value equal to that of the `foo` header .
+As an example, the following configuration creates a dynamic metadata entry in the `com.example` namespace with key  `foo` and value equal to that of the `foo` header.

 ```yaml
 dynamicMetadataValues: